 Potential frequency bands that could be part of tuning ranges to be considered for Electronic News Gathering (ENG) in relation to AI 1.5

+The following frequency bands were under discussion within CPG PT-D as potential candidates to be used as part of tuning ranges for ENG equipment.
+This information is kept in the CEPT Brief to allow the usage during further discussion in relation to WRC-12 AI 1,5 if appropriate.

 The term “tuning range” means a range of frequencies over which radio equipment is envisaged to be capable of operating, but limited to specific frequency band(s) according to national conditions and requirements.
 A tuning range for ENG does not mean that this usage precludes the use of other applications in the same frequency range.